 |

 Inflammatory Bowel Disease (IBD) is a term that encompasses two conditions: Crohn’s Disease and Ulcerative Colitis.
-If you have either of these, then you know how miserable they can make day to day life.
-If you’re looking for ways to either ease your symptoms or avoid these diseases all together, dietary habits are an important place to start.
+If you have either of these, you know how miserable they can make day-to-day life.
+If you’re looking for ways to either ease your symptoms or avoid these diseases altogether, dietary habits are an important place to start.

 What Is Inflammatory Bowel Disease?

-Inflammatory Bowel Disease, or IBD, is characterized by chronic inflammation in the digestive system which lead to one or both of the following conditions:
+Inflammatory Bowel Disease, or IBD, is characterized by chronic inflammation in the digestive system, which leads to one or both of the following conditions:

-• Ulcerative Colitis.
-Chronic inflammation in the gastrointestinal (GI) tract causes lasting ulcers, or sores, in the lining of the large intestine and rectum.
+• Ulcerative Colitis.Β Chronic inflammation in the gastrointestinal (GI) tract causes lasting ulcers, or sores, in the large intestine and rectum lining.

-• Crohn’s Disease.
-Chronic inflammation anywhere from the mouth to the anus, most often in the small intestine and colon, which causes damage/sores through multiple layers of the walls of the GI tract.
+• Crohn’s Disease.Β Chronic inflammation anywhere from the mouth to the anus, most often in the small intestine and colon, causes damage/sores through multiple layers of the walls of the GI tract.

 Symptoms of IBD include but are not limited to: